C3 AI Documentation Home

 1. Navigate to C3 AI Studio homepage for your cluster.

-3. Select Connection is secure to open connection details.
+3. In the dropdown menu, select Connection is secure to open connection details.

 Browser connection details menu